The Diary of a Young Girl: Background

 During the Nazi occupation of the Netherlands, Anne Frank received a blank diary as one of her presents on 12 June 1942, her 13th birthday.
 According to the Anne Frank House, the red, checkered autograph book which Anne used as her diary was actually not a surprise, since she had chosen it the day before with her father when browsing a bookstore near her home.
-She entered a one-sentence note on her birthday, writing "I hope I will be able to confide everything to you, as I have never been able to confide in anyone, and I hope you will be a great source of comfort and support."
+She entered a one-sentence note on her birthday, writing "I hope I will be able to confide everything to you, as I have never been able to confide in anyone, and I hope you will be a great source of comfort and support".
 The main diary was written from 14 June.

-On 5 July 1942, Anne's older sister Margot received an official summons to report to a Nazi work camp in Germany, and on 6 July, Margot and Anne went into hiding with their parents Otto and Edith.
-They were later joined by Hermann van Pels, Otto's business partner, including his wife Auguste and their teenage son Peter.
+On 5 July 1942, Anne's then-16-year-old sister, Margot, received an official summons to report to a Nazi work camp in Germany, and on 6 July, Margot and Anne went into hiding with their parents Otto and Edith.
+They were later joined by Hermann van Pels, Otto's business partner, his wife Auguste and their teenage son Peter.
 Their hiding place was in the sealed-off upper rooms of the annex at the back of Otto's company building in Amsterdam.
 Otto Frank started his business, named Opekta, in 1933.
 He was licensed to manufacture and sell pectin, a substance used to make jam.
 He stopped running his business while in hiding.
 But once he returned in the summer of 1945, he found his employees running it.
 The rooms that everyone hid in were concealed behind a movable bookcase in the same building as Opekta.
-The dentist of helper Miep Gies, Fritz Pfeffer, joined them four months later.
-In the published version, names were changed: The van Pelses are known as the Van Daans, and Fritz Pfeffer as Albert Dussel.
+Fritz Pfeffer, the dentist of their helper Miep Gies, joined them four months later.
+In the published version, names were changed: The van Pelses are known as the Van Daans, and Fritz Pfeffer as Albert Düssel.
 With the assistance of a group of Otto Frank's trusted colleagues, they remained hidden for two years and one month.

-On 4 August 1944, they were discovered and deported to Nazi concentration camps.
+On 6 June 1944, the Allied forces commenced the Normandy landings, in France; the group was aware of this development, and hopeful for eventual liberation.
+On 4 August 1944, six weeks before the Allies breached the Belgian-Dutch border, the group was discovered and deported to Nazi concentration camps.
 They were long thought to have been betrayed, although there are indications that their discovery may have been accidental, that the police raid had actually targeted "ration fraud".
 Of the eight people, only Otto Frank survived the war.
-Anne was 15 years old when she died in Bergen-Belsen.
-The exact date of her death is unknown, and has long been believed to be in late February or early March, a few weeks before the prisoners were liberated by British troops on 15 April 1945.
+Anne was 15 years old when she died in the Bergen-Belsen concentration camp, in Nazi Germany.
+The exact date of her death is unknown, and has long been believed to be in late February or early March, a few weeks before the concentration camp was liberated by British troops on 15 April 1945.